Warren Buffett's charity lunch postponed after cryptocurrency promoter falls ill

 Tron's cryptocurrency was down 11.2% on Tuesday afternoon, according to the website CoinMarketCap.com, giving it a value of about $1.68 billion.

-(Reporting by Alun John in Hong Kong; additional reporting by Jonathan Stempel and Christine Chan in New York; editing by Jennifer Ablan and Sonya Hepinstall)
+(Reporting by Alun John in Hong Kong; Additional reporting by Jonathan Stempel and Christine Chan in New York and Brenda Goh in Shanghai; Editing by Jennifer Ablan and Sonya Hepinstall)